tristanpenman/unity-vr-experiments/README.md

 Demonstrates basic teleportation.
 Both controllers can be used to to teleport.
 The teleport destination is chosen using a ray that is only activated when the analog stick is pointing north (see [Assets/Scripts/RayToggle.cs](Assets/Scripts/RayToggle.cs)).

+### Grab Scene

+Similar to Teleporter Scene, but now there is an object that can be grabbed.

 ## License

 This code should be considered to be in the public domain.